kabzit13/SignalR.Chat/README.md

-# Xored.Chat
+# SignalR.Chat
-Test task for Xored
+Test task for one of companies

 ## Synopsis

-This is my small interview task for Xored.
+This is my small interview task for one of russian companies.
 Contains application with basic chat functionality.

 ## Motivation

-Would like to work in xored, that is why I am doing this project.
+Would like to work in one nice companies, that is why I am doing this project.
 Also triend to learn new technology in .Net.

 ## Installation